adamsondavid/single-spa-vue-force-dev/README.md

 ## Installation 📥

-1. Install the plugin from your browser's marketplace (open TODO - plugin not published yet! 🚧).
+1. Install the plugin from your browser's marketplace: [Google Chrome](https://chromewebstore.google.com/detail/single-spa-vue-force-dev/lcpbpknakdcmhgkjdfadnfcaiifghhjk)
-2. Make sure you have the Vue Devtools installed, as our plugin heavily depends on it.
+3. Make sure you have the Vue Devtools installed, as our plugin heavily depends on it.

 ## Usage 🚀